c19witness/uk-covid19-inquiry/2023-10-19_module-2/1_Professor_Catherine_Noakes.rst

 **Counsel Inquiry**: Thank you.

-Face masks have already been dealt with by Professor Horby, so I'm not going to ask you to deal with that today, but if I can just ask you very briefly to touch upon fomite transmission and the mitigations there.
-You've already referenced the hand washing campaigns that we're all so familiar with, with the happy birthday and various other things, in that respect.
+:outline:`Face masks` have already been dealt with by Professor Horby, so I'm not going to ask you to deal with that today, but if I can just ask you very briefly to touch upon :outline:`fomite` transmission and the mitigations there.
+You've already referenced the :outline:`hand washing` campaigns that we're all so familiar with, with the happy birthday and various other things, in that respect.

 But in terms of broader challenges in relation to surfaces, what were those?